patrickjohncyh/ibm-waldo/2-MachineLearning/2-1-Machine-Learning.md

 #### 3)<space> MobileNetV2_L2Norm + LSTM

 Just like <b>MobileNetV2 + LSTM</b>, this model employs the use of 2D Convolution Networks pre-trained on Imagenet.
-For this model, the learnt spatial features are L2 normalised to become vectors of unit length before passing them into the LSTM module.
+For this model, the learnt spatial features for each frame are L2 normalised to become vectors of unit length before passing them into the LSTM module.

 Model achieved a slight boost in validation accuracy to <b>86.35%</b> on 5+1(No action) classes on 20BN-Jester dataset.